 Problem #2: Missing out on rewards

-The idea of good deals are hard to pass up.
-Just think of our history with coupon books and more recently, the number of one-off brand apps we download on our phones.
-That’s why the average number of loyalty programs Canadians subscribe to is so high.
-We belong to 12 different loyalty programs, but what does it say about our behaviour when less than half of these programs are used?
+This is why the average Canadian belongs to 12 different loyalty programs, but what does it say about our behaviour when less than half of these programs are used?

 We want to cash in on offers as much as possible if it means getting a better deal and saving where we can, but we’re not fully taking advantage of what’s on the table.

-To offset poor spending and saving habits, many of us lean into technology for solutions.
+To offset poor spending and saving habits, many of us look to technology for solutions.
 But as with most things, not all tech is made equal.

 Problem #3: Lacking the tools to spend and save better